Buyer's Guide

 • Some oil consumption complaints

 Tip: Check the build date on the door jamb sticker.
 Late 2012 builds (after April) had the issues fixed.
+See our detailed model year differences guide for more information on 2012 specifically.

 2013-2014: Sweet Spot for Value